How I figured out “the missing link” of Amazon bookselling, and the REAL secret of how to find profitable books to resell

 But that’s good news: Because the few people who take the time to really get this will be in that top 5% of elite Amazon sellers who outperform the other 95%.

 What this comes to is mastering the science of “pre-scanning.”
 No one in the bookselling world is talking about this right now.

 Pre-scanning is the science of filtering your options before picking up a book to scan.

 In all areas of life you need a “pre-scanning” process.
-Especially with selling on Amazon.
+Especially with how to find profitable books to resell on Amazon.